vdrvt/redemptions/README.md

    - Click "Go to Checkout" button
    - Navigate to: `http://localhost:3001/checkout/`
    - Self-Check shows: cookie bondai_mid: M123 and no URL mid
-   - The redemption status panel posts directly to the BONDAI API hub and displays `{success, errors}`.
+   - The redemption status panel posts directly to the BONDAI API hub (once placeholders are injected) and displays `{success, errors}`.

 5. **Verify Purchase Event**
    - dataLayer contains exactly one `{event: 'purchase', value: 79.99, currency: 'USD', transaction_id: 'A123456'}`